ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

     oc get nodes
     ```

-1. Work under the `lab3-4` folder.
+1. Work under the `lab3-4` folder of this repository.

 ## Modify existing configuration